Starring: Pedro Fernández, Edith González and Toño Mauri

 It's stupid.
 Very stupid.
 There's practically no plot whatsoever and it isn't even that scary or bloody.
 But why?
 Why can't I hate it?
 Was it the cheesiness?
 The obscurity?
 The foreign taste?

-After a "brutal" gun-slinging showdown (Ala The Zero Boys), two competing paintball teams decide to settle their feud by hunting down a bear in a nearby woods, which had claimed the lives of many hunters.
+After a "brutal" gun-slinging showdown (Ala The Zero Boys (1986)), two competing paintball teams decide to settle their feud by hunting down a claimed hostile bear in a nearby woods.
 What they didn't know, however, is that the bear's the least of their worries; legend has it that a Vietnam vet had gone cuckoo some years ago and now resides in the very same woods.
 His name is Jesse (no, for real!) and he has a whole arsenal of bows and arrows, mines, machine guns and even Freddy Krueger's razor glove!
 (Mexicans sure love their Freddy) Soon, these kids will know that he's more than a legend and he's ready to hunt them down, one by one...

-By the early nineties, the slasher sub-genre had dwindle down to almost nothing.
+By the early nineties, the slasher sub-genre dwindled down to almost nothing.
 The populous wanted more than the re-runs of cliched hack and slash, thus the loosing streak of interest to all things bodycounting.
-Surely though, there were some underrated titles released prior to the reviving success of Wes Craven's Scream and this is a good example of them!
+Surely though, there were some underrated titles released prior to the reviving success of Wes Craven's Scream (1996) and this is one good example of them!

-Funnier even was the killer's get-up; Jesse is a cross of Jason Voorhees, Michael Myers and Freddy Kruger, with a bit of Rambo somewhere, staying true to some fan's claim that the movie's the Mexican take on The Zero Boys.
-He hides his face in a mask that looks like Michael's only with a dirty blonde wig, and arms himself with a ginzu glove, which he used to kill for a while until one of the cast successfully shot this hand clean off.
+Funnier even was the killer's get-up; Jesse is a cross of Jason Voorhees, Michael Myers and Freddy Kruger, with a bit of Rambo somewhere, staying true to some fan's claim that the movie's the Mexican take on The Zero Boys (1986).
+He hides his face in a mask that looks like Michael's only with a dirty blonde wig and arms himself with a ginzu glove, which he uses to kill for a while until one of the cast successfully shot this hand clean off.
 There isn't really much character for this loonie, he's practically an everyday backwoods nut hellbent on murdering, perfectly fitting this movie's midnight B-flick feel.

-The kills are an odd bunch, too; ranging from the usual slashings and stabbings to the more explosive dynamite and machine gun kills, the murders of Trampa Infernal have their moments of unconventionality for a slasher movie, but I'm always up for a little change, more to say to the movie's final third act where it shifts gears and became some sort of action flick finale with the maniac arming himself with a machine gun and entices the hero into his lair for the final showdown.
-So far, I've seen a lot of movies of this kin going through the same route (Cobra, Silent Rage, Hot Fuzz, etc.) and more often than not, I'm rarely disappointed and Trampa Infernal didn't either.
+The kills are an odd bunch, too; ranging from the usual slashings and stabbings to the more explosive dynamite and machine gun kills, the murders of Trampa Infernal have their light of unconventionality for a slasher movie, but I'm always up for a little change, more to say to the movie's final third act where it shifts gears and becomes some sort of action flick finale with the maniac arming himself with a machine gun and entices the hero into his lair for a final showdown.
+So far, I've seen a lot of movies of this kin going through the same route (Cobra (1986), Silent Rage (1982), Hot Fuzz (2007), etc.) and more often than not, I'm rarely disappointed and Trampa Infernal didn't either.

-Trampa Infernal's maybe cheesy, but it's worth a look for those searching for rare foreign slashers.
-As much as it attempted to bring some originality and gratuitous gore, it lacked what the fans might like, but in terms of suspense and creativity, you might be surprised at how fun a watch this one is.
+It may be cheesy, but Trampa Infernal's worth a look for those searching for rare foreign slashers.
+As much as it attempted to bring some originality and gratuitous gore, it lacked what some fans might like but in terms of suspense and creativity, you might be surprised at how fun a watch this one can be.
 So what else can I say?
 This movie deserves to be hunted down for keeps as one of Mexico's finest backwoods slashers!

 1 female had her gut slashed with razor glove